amponsemmichael/react18-job-board/README.md

-# Developers Home
+# react18-job-board

-Developers Home is a React-based web application that serves as a platform for job seekers and employers in the React development field.
+react18-job-board is a React-based web application that serves as a platform for job seekers and employers in the React development field.
 The application provides features such as job listings, job posting, and job management.

 ## Features